greghendershott/racket-mode/CONTRIBUTING.md

     :load-path "/path/to/the/git-clone/dir")
 ```

-You might also need to:

-* run <kbd>M-x package-delete</kbd> <kbd>racket-mode</kbd> so that the
-  ELPA package is not loaded from `.emacs.d/elpa`,
+If you have previously been using Racket Mode as a package installed
+from MELPA, you might want to remove that, at least for the duration
+of your hacking:

+- `M-x package-delete` and enter `racket-mode`.
-* restart Emacs.
+- Restart Emacs.

 ## doc/generate.el

-We generate reference documentation from doc strings for commands, variables, and faces.
+We generate reference documentation from doc strings for commands,
+variables, and faces.

-- If you add a brand-new command, `defcustom`, or `defface`, please
+- If you add a brand-new command `defun`, `defcustom`, or `defface`,
-  also add it to appropriate list in `doc/generate.el`.
+  please also add it to appropriate list in `doc/generate.el`.

-- Whenever you edit a doc string for a command, `defcustom`, or
+- Whenever you edit a doc string for a command `defun`, `defcustom`,
-  `defface`, please `cd doc && make clean && make` and commit the
+  or `defface`, please `cd doc && make clean docs`, and commit the
   updated files.

 ## Tests

 Currently tests are on the light side.
 More are welcome.

-Please do run `make test` to ensure your changes pass the existing
+Please do run `make test` locally to ensure your changes pass the
+existing tests.

-tests.
-Travis CI will also do this automatically on your pull request.
+GitHub Actions also does `make test` automatically on your pull

-### FaceUp

-`Racket Mode` tests the appearance of the code by comparing the contents of
-the `.rkt` file (test indentation) and the corresponding `.faceup` file (test font-lock),

-When you modify the indentation or font-lock customized by `Racket Mode`,
+request.

+GitHub branch protection is enabled for the main branch -- merges
+are blocked until tests pass.

+### Example files for indentation and font-lock

+Some Racket Mode tests apply indentation and font-lock to the
+`test/example/example.rkt` and `test/example/indent.rkt` files and
+compare the result to corresponding `.faceup` files (generated by the
+`faceup` package).

+As a result, if your PR intentionally modifies indentation or
-you may need to refresh the indentation of all `.rkt` files in the example
+font-lock, you may need to regenerate the `.faceup` files.
+To do so:

-directory and then generate corresponding `.faceup` files by `M-x faceup-write-file`.
+1. Disable any personal Emacs features that affect font-lock or

-Notice that before processing the example files, you may need to turn off
+   indentation.
+For example you may need to `M-x global-paren-mode`
-minor modes which may affect the appearance, such as
-`global-paren-face-mode` (affect font-lock),
-`prettify-symbols-mode` (affect indentation),
-and so on (don’t forget to check if your own customization will affect it).
+   and `M-x prettify-symbols-mode` to disable those.

+2. For each `.rkt` file:

+    - Visit the `.rkt` file.

+    - `M-x mark-buffer` and `M-x indent-region`.

+    - `M-x save-buffer` to save the `.rkt` file.

+    - `M-x faceup-write-file` and answer, yes, replace the existing
+      `.faceup` file.

+3. Re-enable any personal features you disabled in step 1.